jvns/stealthistalk/README.md

 I have more ideas for programming talks than talks I actually want to give.

-Here are a couple of talk abstracts. feel free to steal them
+Here are a couple of talk abstracts.
+I would 100% go to these talks. feel free to steal them (or slightly more likely, come up with a talk that *you're* more interested in giving)

 ### Writing Fast Code in Slow Languages